sosuisen/git-documentdb/docs/git-documentdb.remoterepository.connect.md

 ## RemoteRepository.connect() method

-Set a remote repository to a local repository, and the connect to a remote repository.
+Set a remote repository and connect to the remote repository.
 A remote repository will be created if not exists.

 <b>Signature:</b>